CSheets53/google-homepage/README.md

 This is my first HTML project, which consists of deconstructing the Google homepage and rebuilding it from scratch (minus some features), following The Odin Project.

-By doing this, I'll be demonstrating my skills in HTML, Ubuntu, and just being able to Google in general.
+By doing this, I'll be demonstrating my skills in HTML and CSS.